 This section contains a description of the procedure for settlement and reporting of daily metering values.
-Settlement and reporting for individual supply days takes place twice: first on a preliminary basis immediately after the end of a supply day, and then finally for each supply day after the end of the supply month.
-The subprocesses are largely the same and consequently the descriptions apply to both settlements.
+Settlement and reporting for individual supply days takes place every hour during the supply day and thereafter four times: first on a preliminary basis immediately after the end of supply day, and then finally for each supply day after the end of the supply month as well as corrections four and fifteen months respectively after the supply month The subprocesses are largely the same and consequently the descriptions apply to both settlements.
 If there are any differences, these are stated separately.